jiaohehu/NPreview/DOC-blocks.md

     ```
     ~~~

     In addition, the picture is placed inside a \resizebox{} so that it's width is made the same as the width of the page.
 The \resizebox{} is then placed inside a \fbox{} so that it will have a border.

-## The code fenced block
+  + The code fenced block

     The 'code' fenced block allows for listing of software codes.

+    ~~~
     ``` code
     num1 = 15
     num2 = 12
     sum = num1 + num2
     print("Sum of {0} and {1} is {2}" .format(num1, num2, sum))
     ```
+    ~~~

 The resulting LATEX translation is a \begin{lstlisting} environment where fixed font is used for typesetting the software code.
 If a '.label' or '.caption' is present then the label and caption is to be used as part of an option for the
 \begin{lstlisting} environment.

+## Paragraph blocks

+As opposed to fenced block, a paragraph block consists of a single paragraph in a MD file.
+However, each paragraph block is to be recognized and processed differently depending on its location within the MD document, as well as the arrangement of some of its texts.
+For ease of differentiation, each paragraph block is also given a name.

+  - TEXT
+  - SAMP
+  - DESC
+  - LIST
+  - HDGS
+  - PART
+  - PARA
+  - PRIM
+  - SECO
+  - PLST
+  - ITEM
+  - CITE